Michael Chang: 1989 French Open

 In 1988, Chang had been easily beaten by Lendl in an exhibition match held in Des Moines, Iowa.
 After the match, Lendl advised Chang, "First off, you've got no serve.
 And you've certainly got no second serve.
 You can't hurt me.
 You can run but you better develop a weapon to survive out here", all weaknesses that Chang worked to improve on.

-Lendl appeared to be on the way to victory after taking the first two sets 6–4, 6–4, and then breaking Chang's serve in his opening service game of the third set.
+At the 1989 French Open, Lendl appeared to be on the way to beating Chang after taking the first two sets 6–4, 6–4 and breaking Chang's serve in his opening service game of the third set.
 However, Chang broke back immediately and went on to claim the third set, 6–3.
 During the fourth set, Chang experienced a severe attack of leg cramps, and though he won the set to level the match, he considered retiring from the match while up 2–1 in the fifth set.
 He later said that he felt "an unbelievable conviction in my heart" not to give up, and decided to finish the match.

-Chang paced the sidelines during changeovers as he risked not being able to get up if he sat down, and ate bananas and drank water at every opportunity.
-He also adopted some unusual tactics in an attempt to overcome his cramps such as hitting the ball high into the air on many points to slow the game down (known as "moon balls"), and began to go for more winners in order to shorten the points.
-The success of these tactics caused Lendl, known to be one of the least easily fazed players, to lose his rhythm and also prompted him to swear at the umpire and the crowd, especially after losing a key point in the fifth set when Chang shocked him by delivering an under-arm serve.

-Chang continued to suffer from cramps, but managed to take a 5–3 lead in the fifth set with two match points on Lendl's serve.
-Aiming to break Lendl's concentration one more time, Chang stood just behind the service line while waiting to receive Lendl's second serve.
-The crowd started laughing at the bizarre situation and Lendl seemed to think everyone was mocking him.
-The tactic worked, as Lendl produced a double-fault to give Chang the victory, 4–6, 4–6, 6–3, 6–3, 6–3, in 4 hours and 37 minutes.
-Chang sank to his knees and broke down in tears at the conclusion of the match.
+Chang adopted some unusual tactics in an attempt to overcome his cramps.
+Those tactics included hitting shots high into the air (known as "moon balls") to slow the match down and going for more winners in order to shorten the points.
+The success of these tactics caused the normally unfazed Lendl to lose his rhythm and also prompted him to swear at the umpire and the crowd, especially after losing a key point in the fifth set when Chang shocked him by delivering an under-arm serve.
+On match point, Chang stood just behind the service line while waiting to receive Lendl's second serve, a move that was considered suicidal.
+The tactic worked as the crowd became bemused which in turn caused Lendl to lose his cool and produce a double-fault on his second serve, giving Chang the victory, 4–6, 4–6, 6–3, 6–3, 6–3, in 4 hours and 37 minutes.